songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 For #23 (running Microsoft DNS), the response is bigger than others because it does not apply name compression for the <tt>mname</tt> and <tt>rname</tt> fields in the SOA record - leading to an increase of 12 octets, and it also name compression on the root label itself, resulting in a bigger packet.

+Note that currently Yeti implements [MZSK](https://github.com/BII-Lab/Yeti-Project/blob/master/doc/Experiment-MZSK.md)  <sup>[7]</sup>  which produces large DNS response with multiple ZSKs.
+By digging dnskey record with DNSSEC signature, all yeti servers response with DNS massage size up to 1689 octets and fragment UDP response.
+When <tt>+tcp</tt> option is added into <tt>dig</tt>  which means DNS query via TCP, The  result in Fragment column is the same with table 2 (#1, #3, #4, #7 fragment TCP segments).
+So in Yeti's case there is a trade-off whether truncate the large responses or fragment them.
+No way to avoid the cost brought by the large response (1500+ octets) based on existing DNS protocol and implementations.
+However, some proposals are made to fit the problem by [DNS message fragments](https://tools.ietf.org/html/draft-muks-dns-message-fragments-00) <sup>[8]</sup>  or transmitting the large DNS response with connection oriented like [TCP](https://tools.ietf.org/html/draft-song-dnsop-tcp-primingexchange-00) <sup>[9]</sup>  or [HTTP](https://tools.ietf.org/html/draft-ietf-dnsop-dns-wireformat-http-00)  <sup>[10]</sup> .

 ### 4. Metrics for Scoring

 Like Geoff, we can use a similar five star rating system for Yeti root